-A giant Huntsman Spider prowls the forest floor in search for a new victim to satiate its colossal appetite.
+A giant Huntsman Spider (Beregama aurea) prowls the forest floor in search for a new victim to satiate its colossal appetite.
 This 4-centimetre arachnid monster is an active hunter and the proud king of the surrounding domain.
-He doesn’t suspect another talented killer is going his way in order to challenge him and prove once and for all who is the ultimate hunter in this region.
+He doesn’t suspect another talented killer is going his way to challenge him and prove once and for all who is the ultimate hunter in this region.

-The battle cannot be avoided.
-The Huntsman spotted the spider-hunting scorpion too late.
+The Huntsman spider spotted the spider-hunting scorpion too late.
 The scorpion specialises in killing spiders, so this is going to be a tough fight.
 However, the Huntsman, staying true to his name, is not one to back down.
 The natural advantage of the scorpion usually comes against smaller enemies.
 Which means the Huntsman is a unique foe for the aptly named spider-killer due to his unconventional style – he’s fast, he’s agile, and he doesn’t build webs.

 Unlike many other spiders, the Huntsman does not utilise webbing in his hunt.
-Instead, he relies on his speed, stealth, and venom in order to hunt down and kill his prey.
+Instead, he relies on his speed, stealth, and venom to hunt down and kill his prey.
 The venom is strong enough to immobilise, kill, and start dissolving his typical victims.
 One bite is usually enough to end it all for bugs and critters around his size.
-However, this hunting style can also be risky, because the Huntsman needs to get close in order to administer the venom with his enormous, syringe-like fangs.
+However, this hunting style can also be risky because the Huntsman needs to get close to administer the venom with his enormous, syringe-like fangs.

 This is where his speed and the length of his legs come into play.
 The Huntsman spider has long, agile legs, especially relative to his body.
 He’s among the biggest spiders in diameter.
 Size gives him a natural advantage and makes it easy for this master hunter to move around silently, jump on his prey, and deliver the finishing blow with his sharp fangs while holding а tight grip with the front legs.

-The spider hunter was looking for a challenge and he seems to have finally found it – a huge Huntsman is standing right in front of him.
-His presence has not been sensed by the spider.
+The spider hunter was looking for a challenge, and he seems to have finally found it – a huge Huntsman is standing right in front of him.
+The spider has not sensed his presence.
 Fearlessly, the scorpion marches on.
 It’s just another spider – so what if he’s got huge legs?
 He can still be stabbed and killed.